 The new City Mini 2 Double is larger when folded and heavier than the previous model, which is a bummer in a category where being lightweight is a bonus.
 This stroller weighs 30.8 lbs, almost 3 lbs heavier than the older Mini, and it folds to about 13,935 cubic inches (over 3,000 cubic inches larger than the old Mini).
 However, the new option is still one of the lighter and smaller options in the group.
 Only a few competitors are smaller or lighter.

-The New Mini 2 Double only is average quality compared side-by-side with the other competitors.
+The New Mini 2 Double is of average quality compared with the other competitors.
 It manages to be nice enough that it feels like it will last for several years, but it lacks the true attention to detail and design of the better quality contenders.

 The City Mini handlebar has a rubber cover and is not adjustable.
 It isn't the most comfortable option and can get hot in direct sun.
 The new bar is one piece instead of the strange two-part design of the old Mini, but it isn't an upgrade enough to say it is truly comfortable.
 This stroller includes non-adjustable, front-wheel suspension.